-This is a broad term and encompasses primary food production as a response to some immediate or specific crisis such as urban sustainability, climate, or refugees.
-Broadly, the term UA describes the practice of growing food (vegetables, fruit, livestock and other products) within cities or dense human settlements, often produced intensively, to be consumed by within the same location.
+UA is a broad term and encompasses primary food production as a response to some immediate or specific crisis such as urban sustainability, climate, or war.
+Specifically, the term UA describes the practice of growing food (vegetables, fruit, livestock and other products) within cities or dense human settlements, often produced intensively, to be consumed by within the same location.
 It directly engages with built or human-centred spaces as a food producing environment including horticulture, new technologies such as indoor aquaponics, as well as support services such as education and sales.
+Greening innovation is a term refers to the way people use food production as a tool for spatial, social, political change within everyday life.

 Please contact me at mikeytomkins at g mail dot com for any questions.